Hannah-Abi/Data-Engineering-Project-Portfolio/DevOps with Docker/Part 1/Rune-and-stop-containers.md

-**Summary of the Lecture: Running and Stopping Containers**

-This lecture focused on essential aspects of running and managing containers using Docker.
-Here's a breakdown of key points:

 ## 1. Running Ubuntu Container:
    - Executing ```docker run ubuntu``` starts an Ubuntu container, downloading the image if not available locally.
    - Adding flags, such as ```-t``` for a tty, enables interaction with the container.